markandre13/makehuman.js/README.md

 * Have a look at [build 2022-08-11](https://markandre13.github.io/makehuman.js/) with toad.js branch table3
 * Morph mesh
 * Pose skeleton and adjust mesh
+* Render a proxy mesh instead of the basemesh (normals are wrong for now)
 * Nothing else... 😅

 ## Why?